-On February 28, 2024, the Company announced that, subject to court approval, it had reached a global settlement of the class action lawsuits pending against the Company in the United States and Canada.
-The Canadian action received final court approval on June 20, 2024.
-The U.S. action received final court approval on December 30, 2024.
+On February 28, 2024, following a mediation with the plaintiffs in both the U.S. Action and the Canadian Action, the Company announced that the parties entered into a global settlement agreement to resolve both cases.
+The Canadian Action received final court approval on June 20, 2024.
+The U.S. Action received final court approval on December 30, 2024.

-On March 20, 2025, the Company announced the receipt of the requisite court approval for its global settlement (announced February 28, 2024) of the following class action lawsuits that were pending against the Company in the United States and Canada.
+On March 20, 2025, the Company announced the receipt of the requisite court approval for its global settlement of the above class action lawsuits that were pending against the Company in the United States and Canada.
 None of the defendants admitted any liability, wrongdoing, or fault as part of the settlement.
 The matters were fully resolved within the Company's insured coverage limits and did not have any direct financial impact on the Company.